Can a Joint Owner of a Property Force a Sale?

 5. Possible Ways to Divide the Property

 If you own a rural property, acreage, or land then you can go through the “Division in Kind” rule.
-It means the property will be divided into peace and each co-owner will get their legal share.
+It means the property will be divided into pieces and each co-owner will get their legal share.
 Then they can sell it separately.

 If that is not possible for the property, then the property will go through a forcibly selling process.